Automattic/jetpack/projects/plugins/jetpack/tests/e2e/README.md

 ## Test configuration

-Jetpack E2E tests relies on 2 encrypted configuration file, one included in this repo as [`config/encrypted.enc`](./config/encrypted.enc), which extends on a default one from e2e-commons.
+Jetpack E2E tests relies on 2 encrypted configuration files, one included in this repo as [`config/encrypted.enc`](./config/encrypted.enc), which extends on a default one from e2e-commons.
 To be able to successfully create a local environment and run the tests both files need to be decrypted first.

 To decrypt the config files (a8c only):
 - Find a decryption key.
 Search secret store for "E2E Jetpack CONFIG_KEY"